osmanmrtacar/video-downloader/README.md

   use the title.
 - All URLs in descriptions are removed.
 - Videos are stored in the `videos` directory.
+- If proxy is enabled, a random proxy from your Webshare.io account is used for each download.

 ## License